keithstellyes/PyFb/README.md

 Facebook Python Graph library, given its hyper-focus on bots, there is no desire for any added APIs that do not service this end.

+The code here may lag behind what's actually "live" on the original bots (for example, to avoid "spoilers")

 # On Practices

 I generally have tried to maintain best coding practices, such as separation of FB and bot core logic.
 However